“Meet us at Praça Luís de Camões near Quiosque do Refresco. We will have a white bag with Lisboa Autêntica logo.”

 “Like many things, they disappeared during the dictatorship when there were rules about everything, even the food.
-About five years ago the municipality started reviving the kiosks and this one has reintroduced a popular 19th century kiosk drink, Capilé.
-It’s non-alcoholic, made from the maidenhair fern and orange blossoms.”
+About five years ago the municipality started reviving the kiosks and this one has reintroduced a popular 19th-century kiosk drink, Capilé.
+It's non-alcoholic, made from the maidenhair fern and orange blossoms.”

 We have it poured over ice with a slice of lemon.
 Sweet and refreshing.
-While we drink, Pinto and her side-kick, Carla Maceda, talk about some of some of the historic influences on Portuguese cuisine.
+While we drink, Pinto and her side-kick, Carla Maceda, talk about some of the historic influences on Portuguese cuisine.

 For example, the Romans planted the vineyards responsible for Portugal's strong wine culture.
 And that the Moors, a term generally used to identify anyone of African or Arab descent whether living in Spain or North Africa, brought sugar and rice.
 The sugar, in turn, was introduced by Portugal to Brazil in the 16th century.

 I learn that seafood, brought in straight from the ocean, is big in Lisbon.
 And sardines, available grilled on almost any menu, are best to eat in months without the letter “r” in the name — and especially in June when “Everyone cooks them and eats them” and along with sardines, on June 13 “we celebrate San Antonio — Saint Anthony — who we believe helps young women find husbands.”